nixworks/public/news/2012/03/12/README.md

 ##### Belgium
 ### [Belgium asks the International Court of Justice to order Senegal to put former Chadian President Hissne Habr on trial or to extradite him on charges of torture and crimes against humanity. ](/news/2012/03/12/belgium-asks-the-international-court-of-justice-to-order-senegal-to-put-former-chadian-president-hissene-habre-on-trial-or-to-extradite-him.md)
-_Context: Hissne Habr, Belgium, Chad, crimes against humanity, Senegal, International Court of Justice, Chadian President_
+_Context: crimes against humanity, Belgium, Hissne Habr, Senegal, Chad, Chadian President, International Court of Justice_

 ##### Human Rights Council
 ### [A scuffle breaks out at the United Nations Human Rights Council after a North Korean diplomat said a U.N. report on the human rights situation in the country had been "fabricated". ](/news/2012/03/12/a-scuffle-breaks-out-at-the-united-nations-human-rights-council-after-a-north-korean-diplomat-said-a-u-n-report-on-the-human-rights-situati.md)